 5) How much credit will I get for my military experience?

 Generally, U of L will grant 4-8 credit hours, depending on your military training.
 Depending on what degree program you choose, those credits may or may not count towards your degree.

 6) How do I determine if I will pay tuition at the resident or non-resident rate?

 Active Duty service members and eligible reservists using Title X tuition assistance are eligible for the $250.00 per credit hour rate.
 Active duty service members must email a copy of their current active duty orders to Enrollment Management, to the Residency Tuition account at email@example.com.
 The $250.00 per credit hour rate is for all undergraduate and select graduate programs.
 This rate does not apply to professional or fixed rate programs.

 7) Can I transfer my GI Bill benefits to my spouse or child?

-8) I’ve been using my GI Bill benefits at another school, but I am transferring to U of L. How do I transfer my benefits to U of L?
+8) I’ve been using my GI Bill benefits at another school, but I am transferring to the University of Louisville.
+How do I transfer my benefits?

-9) I am applying to U of L, but have never taken the ACT or SAT.
-What can I do to fulfill that admissions requirement?
+9) I am interested in attending University of Louisville, but have never taken the ACT or SAT.
+What are my options to fulfill the admissions requirement?

-The University wants to ensure that the applying student is ready for a college-level work load.
-Therefore, the ACT or SAT score as well as previous performance at other academic institutions will help determine a students academic preparedness.
-Test dates and locations for the ACT or SAT may be found on their respective websites, or you can take the ACT Residual Test here at the University of Louisville.
-The results of your test can be used almost immediately at U of L. For further information about the ACT Residual, visit the University of Louisville Testing Services here.
+The ACT or SAT score helps to determine a student’s academic preparedness.
+Test dates and locations for the ACT or SAT may be found on their respective websites.
+The ACT Residual is offered exclusively for admission and placement purposes here at the University of Louisville.
+The results of your test can be accessed (almost) immediately.
+For further information about the ACT Residual, visit the University of Louisville Testing Services http://louisville.edu/testing/act.